Patching over Analytic Fibers and the Local-Global Principle: Introduction

 \subsection{Overview and main results}

-The goal of this paper is twofold: \begin{enumerate} \item to establish the very first steps of a strategy for higher dimensional Berkovich patching and the corresponding applications to the local-global principle; \item to generalize the results we obtained in \cite{une}; more precisely, to show a local-global principle over algebraic curves (\textit{i.e.} their function fields) defined over a class of ultrametric fields which aren't necessarily complete. \end{enumerate}
+The goal of this paper is twofold: \begin{enumerate} \item to establish the very first steps of a strategy for higher-dimensional Berkovich patching and the corresponding applications to the local-global principle; \item to generalize the results we obtained in \cite{une}; more precisely, to show a local-global principle for algebraic curves (\textit{i.e.} their function fields) defined over a class of ultrametric fields which are not necessarily complete. \end{enumerate}

 In other words, in this text we show that patching is possible ``around" certain fibers of relative Berkovich analytic curves.
 This is then applied to obtain a local-global principle over the field of overconvergent meromorphic functions on said fibers.
 We also show that the latter can be interpreted as the function field of a particular algebraic curve.
 As in ~\cite{une}, the local-global principles obtained are applicable to quadratic forms.